taer7274/AttackLab/ProjectExplanation.md

       401480:	b8 01 00 00 00       	mov    $0x1,%eax
       401485:	48 83 c4 18          	add    $0x18,%rsp
       401489:	c3                   	retq

 We can see in the first line of 'getbuf' that we subtract $0x18, or 24 bytes, from the stack, creating a buffer of size 24.
 Therefore, in order to overflow the buffer, we will need to create strings that are larger than size 24.

+#### Important points about input strings
+- The input (or exploit) string cannot contain '0x0a' within the middle of the string, since this is the newline character.
+- The program `HEX2RAW` requires two-digit hex values separated by one or more white spaces.
+- Little-endian ordering!

+### Point Breakdown

+        Phase 1         CTARGET         Level 1         CI      `touch1`        10 pts
+        Phase 2         CTARGET         Level 2         CI      `touch2`        25 pts
+        Phase 3         CTARGET         Level 3         CI      `touch3`        25 pts
+        Phase 4         RTARGET         Level 2         ROP     `touch2`        35 pts
+        Phase 5         RTARGET         Level 3         ROP     `touch3`        5  pts

+### Phases 1 - 3
+The first three phases attack `CTARGET`.
+The stack positions are consistent, so the data on the stack can be treated as executable code.

 ## Phase 1
+From the instructions: *For Phase 1, you will not inject new code.
+Instead, your exploit strings will redirect the program to execute an existing procedure.
+Function `getbuf` is called within CTARGET by a function `test`:*

+        void test()
+        {
+                int val;
+                val = getbuf();
+                printf("No exploit.
+Getbuf returned 0x%x/n", val);
+        }

+*When `getbuf` executes its return statement (line 5 of `getbuf`), the program ordinarily resumes execution within function `test` (at line 5 of this function).
+We want to change this behavior.
+Within the file CTARGET, there is code for a function `target1`:*

+        void touch1()
+        {
+                vlevel = 1;     /*Part of validation protocol*/ printf("Touch1!: You called touch1()/n");
+                validate(1);
+                exit(0);
+        }

+*Your task is to get **CTARGET to execute the code for `touch1` when `getbuf` executes its return statement, rather than returning to `test`**. *

+*Some advice:*
+- All the information can be determined by examining `CTARGET`.
+- Position a byte representation of the starting address for `touch1` so that the `ret` instruction at the end of the code for `getbuf` will transfer control to `touch1`
-In the first phase, our goal is to overflow the buffer, rewriting the return address of the getbuf function to be the address of the touch1 function.
+In the first phase, our goal is to overflow the buffer, rewriting the return address of the `getbuf` function to be the address of the `touch1` function.

+##### Explanation
 So in order for us to overwrite the return address, we need to fill the buffer completely, then pass in the address of the touch1 function.

-Let's look at the touch1 function to see what our address is:
+Let's look at the `touch1` function to see what our address is:

         000000000040148a <touch1>:
           40148a:	48 83 ec 08          	sub    $0x8,%rsp